What the Realtor Doesn’t Know

 - It keeps my husband and I in touch with younger folks.
 It’s amazing how age-segregated our society is!
 I want to stay connected with what younger people are thinking and doing.
 Our roommates are usually younger and the good ones bring friends with them.

-- When we rent to international students, we get to learn a lot about others cultures and we try new foods, like those scrumptious Colombian cheesy rolls.
+- When we rent to international students, we learn about others cultures and we try new foods, like those scrumptious Colombian cheesy rolls.
 Yum!

 While not a big factor in our decision-making, there are other benefits as well.